blackflux/lru-cache-ext/README.md

 Similar to "memoize", when key is not present (or has expired), `valueFn` is called and placed into the cache.

-Cached value is returned when it becomes available.
+Cached value is returned from the function.

-`valueFn` supports Synchronous and Asynchronous functions.
+`valueFn` can be a synchronous or asynchronous function.

-The cache is left empty if an error is thrown in a Synchronous `valueFn`.
+If `valueFn` is an asynchronous function and an error is thrown asynchronously, the cache is not invalidated.